sghng/dotfiles/nvim/README.md

   according to [documentation](https://lazy.folke.io/spec#spec-setup).
 - Describe every kep mapping, and emphasize the mnemonics, e.g. `af` is described by `Select [a] [f]unction`
-- When specifying key mappings, mimic NeoVim documentation style to capitalize key names, i.e. prefer `<Leader>`, `<C-v>`, `<Cmd>`, and `<CR>`.
+- When specifying key mappings, mimic Neovim documentation style to capitalize key names, i.e. prefer `<Leader>`, `<C-v>`, `<Cmd>`, and `<CR>`.
 - For file editing related plugins, `BufReadPost` and `BufNewFile` should be used to load them, because `BufEnter` and `BufNew` events are emitted when